kunalkk13/hos-env/README.md

-# hospital-env
+# Custom-env
-The repo contains all the files that would be created for the hospital environment for all the frameworks.
+The repo contains all the files that would be created for the environment for all the frameworks.

 * ```goldpath``` : Contains scripts that follow the actual ground path to accomplish a given task.
 * ```twine``` : games created using the twine framework.